Skip to content

 GetCurrentMapsByType

-This method returns list of current mappings for the given type.
+This method returns the list of current mappings for the given type.

 GridifyMapperConfiguration